Ate Glow: Career

 Hampshire first act as Ate Glow was at a student variety show at the University of the Philippines in 2001, around the time the move to impeach President Joseph Estrada is in progress.
 Arroyo was still Vice President at that time who later became president after the Second EDSA Revolution.

 Hampshire's first television appearance was at Wazzup Wazzup as a street segment host.
 Her first film stint was in the 2003 film My First Romance where she appeared as the character "Yaya Glow".

 During the 2004 presidential elections, she performed as Ate Glow in between rallies and speeches although she did not formally supported President Arroyo's election bid.

 In 2005, Arroyo herself picked her as the ambassador of her administration's anti-illegal drugs campaign.
 Arroyo reportedly liked Glow's impersonation of her since the latter was described by the former as a smart person.
 Despite this, Hampshire's own political beliefs came into conflict with her act as Ate Glow since she was impersonating a controversial politician.
 In university events, she often critique President Arroyo but in national media she had to tone down her act.

 Ate Glow with Barack Obama lookalike Ilham Anas featured in a 2008 television commercial by TBWA Santiago, Mangada and Puno for Motilium which has won major industry awards.

 Glow's fame gradually declined with the end of Arroyo's term as president in 2010 with her last movie appearance being in the 2012 film Moron 5 and the Crying Lady.
 She featured in an episode of GMA's documentary show Tunay na Buhay in 2014 where she shared her biography.

 Personal life

-Ate Glow identifies herself as a straight transgender woman.
+Ate Glow is a straight transgender woman.
+Initially thought herself as being a gay man, Ate Glow was able to make sense of her gender identity while she was in the United Kingdom.

 She had two serious relationships before her marriage; one with a Filipino and another with an Irish Caucasian man in Dublin.
 In 2013, Glow met a British man who she would later marry while visiting a friend in London.
 On July 2, 2016 she married a British man at the Chelsea Registry Office.
 Her husband was aware of her gender identity when they got married.
 Since her marriage, Glow reportedly goes by the name Renee Hampshire.